chunky-dev/chunky/CONTRIBUTING.md

 ## New contributor guide

 To get an overview of the project, read the [README](README.md).

+Chunky is split into four subprojects:

+* chunky - the core rendering and GUI project
+* lib - common code required by the other projects
+* launcher - the launcher
+* releasetools - tool used for packaging releases

 Here are some resources to help you get started with open source contributions:

 - [Finding ways to contribute to open source on GitHub](https://docs.github.com/en/get-started/exploring-projects-on-github/finding-ways-to-contribute-to-open-source-on-github)
 - [Set up Git](https://docs.github.com/en/get-started/quickstart/set-up-git)
 - [GitHub flow](https://docs.github.com/en/get-started/quickstart/github-flow)
 - [Collaborating with pull requests](https://docs.github.com/en/github/collaborating-with-pull-requests)

 ## Getting started